mortonprod/CleaningWebsite/README.md

 A progressive web app for a cleaning business.
 The website has isomorphic react front end with node backend.

+##Building the components
+Webpack dev server is a nightmare.
+So a boiler plate is used which will take components to render.
+A symbolic link is useful here.
+MKLINK /D C:\Users\alexander\Documents\"Visual Studio 2015"\Projects\Projects_CleanDir\clean\react-hot-boilerplate\src\comp C:\Users\alexander\Documents\"Visual Studio 2015"\Projects\Projects_CleanDir\clean\src\client\components\contact\comp
+Must run as administrator!
+to delete run rmdir or rm for directory and files(Act on link)

+Note difference between hard and soft link.
+Hard will create another directory pointing to resource(inode).
+A soft link will point to directory which will point to the directory which points to the resource.

+THIS DOES NOT WORK SINCE WEBPACK NEEDS TO KNOW THE FILES TO WATCH.
+ALSO WE NEED TO COMPILE FOR TYPESCRIPT NOT BABEL

+##Polyfill
+To use es6 features in es6 you need the es6-shim.js and the typings(Assign is an example).
+The typings provide the interface the es6-shim.js provider the functionality. npm install es6-shim and typings install dt~es6-shim --global --save

+The include in file with "require('es6-shim')" in any top file to replace all missing things

 ##Setup

 React component are based on stateless presentation(components folder) and stateful containers(containers folder).